 - Facilitate and coordinate synthesis and review activities and publications on the risks imposed by climate and ecological tipping elements and their potentially cascading interactions, early warning signals and intervention/management options, as well as on the opportunities offered by societal tipping elements and their interactions for sustainability transformation.

 - Identify corresponding research needs.

-- Convene workshops, consortia for third-party funding consortia and other activities around these topics.
+- Convene workshops and other activities around these topics.

 - Serve as a science-based clearing house for these topics for research and policy communities.

 The Tipping Points in the Earth System working group’s organizing committee is comprised of members of the Analysis, Integration, and Modeling of the Earth System (AIMES), the World Climate Research Program (WCRP) Safe Landing Climate Activity, and the Earth Commission.

 AIMES, Earth Commission

 Max Planck Institute for Meteorology, Germany